 Are you sick and tired of being retargeted?
 Have you gone to a merchant’s website, maybe a hotel website or even some other ecommerce business and now their ads are following you all over the internet?
 Even on Facebook?
 For days on end?
 Literally, it can be very frustrating, especially if you are already a customer.
 Retargeting is great for business (I tell clients to implement retargeting during an SEO audit), but it honestly can be really annoying in some cases.

 There are a few ways to stop retargeting, or stop being retargeted, if that’s your ultimate goal.
-First, let me say that as an online marketer I can tell you that I recommend retargeting be used by my clients.
+First, let me say that as an SEO consultant, I can tell you that I recommend retargeting be used by my clients.
 But there comes a time when retargeting can actually be worse than not using it at all.
 If your ads end up retargeting current customers and those potential customers for too long, then they can get annoyed.
 Especially if they just bought a product, and the business keeps on showing ads for that product using retargeting.

 One way to stop retargeting is to clear your web browser’s web cache and the cookies.
 Depending on which web browser you’re using, there are several ways of doing that.

 Google has a guide to clearing cookies in their support for other browsers, but here’s what you need to do if you’re using Google Chrome:

 1. Click the Chrome menu Chrome menu on the browser toolbar.

 2. Select Tools.

 4. In the dialog that appears, select the checkboxes for the types of information that you want to remove.